Wildfire Smoke: Protecting Indoor Air Quality in Your Building

 In the event that wildfire smoke does enter the building, portable air cleaners can provide additional support, where monitoring may indicate it’s needed.
 The Association of Home Appliance Manufacturers (AHAM) provides a database of air cleaners to identify the right solutions for a specific room size.

 Once exterior conditions are back to normal, the HVAC system should also return to its standard operating conditions.
 However, that may not be as simple as flicking a switch.
 This might involve some level of performance testing or system balancing.
-Ignoring this step could lead to higher energy demands or shorten equipment lifespans.
+Ignoring this step could lead to higher energy demand or shorten equipment lifespans.

-Maximize the impact of your plan
+Maximize the Impact of Your Plan

 EH&E has helped building owners around the country assess IAQ threats, monitor for fine particulates, and implement the engineering controls that keep building occupants safe.
 For support in shaping an indoor environment that provides a safe space for people to escape the dangers of wildfire smoke, contact EH&E today.